Skip to Main Content

 What is OneSearch?

-• You need to see if SU has access to a specific journal.
-Use the Full Text Finder for this.
+• You need to see if the library has access to a specific journal.
+Use Find a Journal for this.